gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to incubating native support

 * '-Xlinker' is no longer automatically added to linker args for GCC or Clang.
 If you want to pass an argument directly to 'ld' you need to add this escape yourself.
+* Tasks for windows resource compilation are now named 'compileXXXX' instead of 'resourceCompileXXX'.

 ### Change to treatment of poms with packaging 'pom'